2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated while driving at an undisclosed speed and attempting to accelerate, the vehicle briefly hesitated before returning to normal functionality.
+The contact stated while driving at an undisclosed speed, the vehicle stalled, with an engine misfire.
 The check engine warning light was illuminated.
-The vehicle was taken to an independent mechanic, who determined that coolant intrusion had damaged the engine.
+The vehicle was able to restart.
+The vehicle was taken to an independent mechanic where it was diagnosed with coolant intrusion into the engine, causing engine failure.
 The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-After investigating the failure, the contact related the failure to Customer Satisfaction Program: 21N12.
-The manufacturer was notified of the failure, a case was opened, and the contact was referred to the NHTSA Hotline for assistance.
-The failure mileage was 96,000.
+The dealer was contacted.
+The vehicle was not diagnosed or repaired.
+The manufacturer was made aware of the failure.
+The approximate failure mileage was 122,000.

 Escape